arobled1/md_dev/path_integral/ring_polymer_md/primitive_coords/README.md

-Fortran code for computing the kubo-transformed position autocorrelation function for a one dimensional mildly anharmonic oscillator for beta = 8 in cartesian coordinates.
+Fortran code for computing the kubo-transformed position autocorrelation function for a one dimensional quartic oscillator with beta = 8 in cartesian coordinates.